awfoster94/CPCCO.M001.MRA-TOR-93/README.md

    b. calc scores are zipped up in scores_08262025.zip in the same folder for comparison\
    c. review exported figures in figs folder\
    d. figs summarizing calculations and supporting shapefiles are zipped up in figs_08262025.zip\

+ReadMe Section for combine_scors_Smww_Sew_Scs_Smik_Scov_Sexcee.py\

+5. Calculate Combined Total Data Gap Scores for the UU/MU & LU/CR for hex-chrome, tec99, and carbon tetrachloride\
+   a. check to make sure mp3du-hanford-env has been installed as a virtual environment to run script\
+   b. check to make sure the following csv's have been generated from other workflows:\
+      i.   scores_detailed_Smw_Sew_Scs.csv\
+      ii.  scores_only_Smw_Sew_Scs.csv\
+      iii. scores_detailed_Smik_Scov_Sexcee.csv\
+      iv. scores_only_Smike_Scov_Sexcee.csv\
+   c. run combine_scores_SMw_Sew_Scs_Smik_Scov_Sexcee.py\
+   d. outputs generated include csv's and shapefiles with detailed supporting information and also for scores only\